utahnews/HTMLSoups/README.md

 # HTMLSoups

 HTMLSoups is an adaptive HTML parsing library for Swift that learns and adapts to different website structures.
-While originally designed for Utah news sites, it's a generic HTML parsing solution that can be adapted for any website content.
+It provides a flexible, generic HTML parsing solution that can be adapted for any website content.

 ## Features